devsearch-epfl/devsearch-play/README.md

 This is the front-end web application for DevSearch.

+## Dependency import

+- The devsearch-ast has been imported by locally publishing it.
+Clone the devsearch-ast repo, cd into it and run sbt publishLocal

 ## Setup credentials

 - Make sure the environmental variables `BIGDATA_USER` and `BIGDATA_KEY` are set.
 For example, run the below before executing `sbt`: